mosiac/Social-Login-for-Prestashop/README.md

 Unlimited users*

-Store user profile data in your Drupal database
+Store user profile data in your Prestashop database

 Choose as many ID providers as you want